michaeleggers/vkal/README.md

 ### Creating a Graphics Pipeline

-The graphics pipeline is central to any Vulkan application that should draw something onto the screen.
+The graphics pipeline is central to any Vulkan application that draws something onto the screen.
 The creation of a VkPipeline object is divided into the following steps in VKAL: